-- Evil Laugh: Somewhere offscreen, Eggman emits a digitized, Kefka-esque cackle whenever you lose a life.
+- Evil Laugh: Somewhere offscreen, Robotnik emits a digitized, Kefka-esque cackle whenever you lose a life.

-- Expy: The Machine stage was created based on concept art for Cyber City Zone (or more famously Genocide City Zone) a zone cut from the development of Sonic the Hedgehog 2.
+- The Machine stage was created based on concept art for Cyber City Zone (or more famously, Genocide City Zone), a zone cut from the development of Sonic 2.

 - Have a Nice Death:

 - "TOO BAAAD", which is triggered by Sonic dying.
-Unless that was his last life, in which case you get "GAME OVER".
+Unless that was his last life (or as the manual says, when Sonic is "headed for Hedgehog Heaven"), in which case you get "GAME OVER".

 - In Case of Boss Fight, Break Glass: The final bosses.